jacobfisher18/yntht/README.md

 - Unify all the different color schemes
 - Link to Spotify for songs
 - Play songs via Spotify Player SDK

+### Scaling
+- Limit number of items from actions table by most recent; add pagination
+- Limit number of users displayed on Profile page lists; add pagination